Copper Seals

 • Myford Universal Grinders

-• Okuma CNC Lathe w/8" Swing
+• Okuma CNC Lathe w/8″ Swing

 • And many more

-We don't just carry one type of copper; we carry all the important varieties and bronze alloys you might need.
+We don’t just carry one type of copper; we carry all the important varieties and copper alloys you might need.
 From annealed copper to phosphorus bronze and even beryllium copper, we have a metal or alloy of copper that will work in any application.

 A Variety of Seals

 At Phoenix Specialty Manufacturing, the copper ore that once rested in the ground is just one material we use to create our variety of seals.
 Whether you need a compressor seal or a mechanical oil seal, we have the infrastructure and tools to create the products you need to complete your project.
-Check our featured parts list to see if we have what you need in stock.
-If not, we can transform a lump of copper into a set of seals that meet your every need and expectation in 2 to 3 weeks.